ABOUT

 The Zeitgeist Story

 Zeitgeist Agency began in 2006 when Benython Oldfield and Sharon Galant met at a party in Shanghai.
 Sharon was running a chain of English language bookstores and Benython was scouting Chinese writers to represent.
 After signing a number of independent Chinese writers to their fledgling agency, both returned to their home cities – Sharon to Brussels, and Benython to Sydney.
 American Thomasin Chinnery joined the Brussels office in 2014 to focus on Children’s, YA and Crime.
-In 2023, writer and critic Samuel Bernard joined Benython in the Sydney office to focus on commercial fiction, including Crime, Psychological Thriller, and Historical Fiction.
+In 2023, writer and critic Samuel Bernard joined the Sydney office to focus on commercial fiction, including Crime, Psychological Thriller, and Historical Fiction.
+Sharon Galant opened the London office in Primrose Hill in 2024.
+Rushani Epa joins Sharon there to focus on global food and cookery.
+Maeve Carragher is our Agency Assistant.

 ZEITGEIST PEOPLE